Urist-McDeveloper/nbody/README.md

 ## TODO list

 - [ ] Select optimal VkPhysicalDevice, not the first one in the list
-- [ ] Switch to SDL and write Vulkan renderer so that particle data never has to leave GPU
+- [ ] Write Vulkan renderer so that particle data never has to leave GPU
 - [ ] Also moving viewport
 - [ ] Allow setting simulation parameters through command line arguments